 Altdorf, Goethe, Gotthard, Suvorov and Tell

-Goethe (1749-1832) has been there several times (including in 1775, 1779 and 1797) and has informed Friedrich Schiller (1759-1805) about his impressions and experiences, who then put Wilhelm Tell on paper in 1804.
+Goethe (1749-1832) was several times in Altdorf (1775, 1779 and 1797) and informed Friedrich Schiller (1759-1805) about his impressions and experiences.
+Schiller then wrote about Wilhelm Tell in 1804.

-The Russian general Alexander Suvorov (1730-1800) also spent the night in Altdorf on September 26th, 1799, with 25 000 soldiers, on the retreat for French troops, which was of course a great ordeal for the small town.
+The Russian general Alexander Suvorov (1730-1800) spent the night in Altdorf on 26 September 1799, including his army of 25 000 soldiers.

 A monument and the Surovov trail commemorate this fateful event.